jhonfe64/delia/README.md

 # delia_resto

-This api rest for deliveries allows sign up new users, create orders, edit orders, and cancel them, also allows to sign up admins, edit and delete them, by a super admin, also user with rol admin and super admin can create, edit, and delete products.
+This api rest for deliveries allows sign up new users, create orders, edit orders, and cancel them, also allows to sign up admins, edit and delete them, by a super admin, users with rol admin and super admin can create, edit, and delete products.

 ### Para clonar el proyecto y correrlo de manera local por favor siga las instrucciones.